-With the stunning mountain backdrop and the outdoors on your doorstep, the nightlife in Vancouver is second to none.
+With the stunning mountain backdrop and pristine wilderness on the city's doorstep, visitors may think the locals are too preoccupied with outdoor entertainment to cultivate much of a night-time entertainment scene, but the nightlife in Vancouver is actually second to none.
 With plenty of pubs, clubs, lounges, and everything else in between, there is no shortage of entertainment when the sun sets on this vibrant city.
-Until recently, city regulations forced bars and pubs to masquerade as restaurants, so you'll find many watering holes with token menus.
+Until fairly recently, city regulations forced bars and pubs to masquerade as restaurants, so you'll find many watering holes with token menus.

 Most of Vancouver's clubs and discos can be found downtown around Granville Street and Water and Pender streets in Gastown.
 The Roxy in Granville is a must and is one of Vancouver's top nightlife spots.
-Another busy entertainment district is Kitsilano with the Cellar Restaurant and Jazz Club, while a third is the up-and-coming nightlife district of Yaletown, which is a more upscale bar and lounge zone with options like the Opus Bar and Yaletown Brewing Company.
+Another busy entertainment district is Kitsilano, while a third is the up-and-coming nightlife district of Yaletown, which is a more upscale bar and lounge zone.

 Vancouver also hosts several large festivals, including the Vancouver Fringe Festival, centred on Granville Island every September; the Vancouver International Film Festival, the Vancouver Jazz Festival and the Vancouver Folk Festival.